micromata/webengineering-2019/frontend/README.md

 We start by generating a `package.json` file using this [http://jspkg.com/generator](generator).

 To add the express dependency, we call `npm install express --save`.

+The file server can be started with

+    node server.js